DevExpress-Examples/XAF_Security_E4908/Readme.md

 **1\.
 Role-based access control with multi-database permission storage.**

-**1.1.** Access control permissions linked to roles and users that can be stored in more than a dozen popular data stores powered by the XPO ORM (including popular RDBMS like SQL Server, Oracle, PostgreSQL, MySql, Firebird, XML and "in-memory" stores).
+**1.1.** Access control permissions linked to roles and users that can be stored in more than a dozen popular data stores powered by the XPO and EF Core ORMs (including popular RDBMS like SQL Server, Oracle, PostgreSQL, MySql, Firebird, XML and "in-memory" stores).

 - [Type Permissions](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview#type-permissions) grant Read, Write, Create, and Delete access to all objects that belong to a particular type.
 - [Object Permissions](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview#object-permissions) work in conjunction with Type Permissions and grant access to object instances that fit a specified criterion.